5 Business Time Management Tips for Entrepreneurs

 - Turn off notifications and alerts from emails, apps and downloads: Do you need an alert to tell you that you have new email messages?
 Let me end the suspense for you—you have email!
 Now you can shut off the notifications.
 The same goes for apps; these were not designed to serve you; they were designed to keep you coming back to the app.
 Another setting to turn off is your email downloads on your computer.
 By working in offline mode you’ll lessen distractions.

-5. Aim for a well-rounded work/life balance – Do you feel like work takes over your personal life?
+Do you feel like work takes over your personal life?
 Your relationship with technology may be to blame.

 “Email often gets in the way of our trying to live a balanced life,” Thomas says.
 “However, if you’re checking your email on Sunday, work isn’t invading your personal life—you’re inviting it in!”